Local Limits of Small World Networks: Applications

-where $d_o$ is the degree of the root $o$, $\Delta_G(o)$ is twice the number of triangles that contain $o$ and $\mu$ is distributions specified in Theorem \ref{main-thm-ws}. \end{corollary}
+where \(\Delta_G(o)\) is twice the number of triangles that contain the root \(o\) and \(\mu\) is the distribution specified in Theorem~\ref{main-thm-ws}. \end{corollary}

-For the analog in the Kleinberg model, let $\Delta_{L_k}$ denote twice the number of triangles that include the root in the infinite $k$-lattice.
-Since infinite the $k$-lattice is deterministic, $\Delta_{L_k}$ is also deterministic.
-Then the following result formalizes the behavior of clustering coefficient in the limit.
+For the Kleinberg model in the regimes $\ell \leq 2$, let $\Delta_{L_k}$ denote twice the number of triangles that include the root in the infinite $k$-lattice.
+Since the infinite $k$-lattice is deterministic, $\Delta_{L_k}$ is also deterministic.
+The next corollary identifies the limiting clustering coefficients in these regimes.

-\begin{corollary}[Clustering Coefficient of Kleinberg Model] Let $C$ be both the local and global clustering coefficients of $ K(n, q, k, \ell)$ when $\ell \leq 2$.\footnote{One can state a similar result for $K(n, q, k, \ell)$ when $\ell > 2$.
-However, since the shortcuts can create further cycles in this limiting distribution, the closed-form expression of the limit is not simple.
-However, it is important to note that, similar to this case, the limiting local and global clustering coefficients would be the same.} Then,